Low-Overhead CSI Prediction via Gaussian Process Regression

-At low SNR, Case~III also approaches the true-channel MI, consistent with the first-order expansion $MI\approx \tfrac{\rho}{N_\textrm{t}\ln 2}\operatorname{tr}(\mathbf H\mathbf H^{\mathsf H})$, where MI depends mainly on total channel energy rather than eigenvalue dispersion.
-The diagonal samples in Case~III provide an accurate energy reference, enabling reliable GPR reconstructions in the noise-limited regime.
-As SNR increases, MI depends more on recovering the dominant singular subspace and the eigenvalue spread of $\mathbf H$; because diagonal-only supervision gives weak constraints on cross-dimensional correlations, Case~III falls below Case~II and does not surpass LS/MMSE at high SNR.
+The MMSE baseline provides the strongest conventional performance because it is built from the true second-order channel statistics derived from the joint eigenstructure of the Weichselberger model, but it requires perfect knowledge of these statistics and full-array pilots.
+In contrast, Case~II attains comparable SE without assuming a parametric channel model and with only half of the pilot overhead.
+On the other hand, LS is highly noise-sensitive and does not exploit spatial correlation, which results in substantially lower SE.
+At $0$\,dB, for example, LS attains only $39.52\%$ of the perfect-CSI SE, compared with $80.24\%$ for Case~II and $71.19\%$ for MMSE, as summarized in Table~\ref{tab:pilot_MI_GPR} for the RQ kernel.

-For Cases~II–III, the RBF, Mat\'ern, and RQ kernels produce nearly identical MI curves across SNR, indicating robustness to kernel choice under these sampling geometries.
-After hyperparameter optimization, the learned $\ell$ become large relative to the array aperture, making the effective covariances nearly indistinguishable; Mat\'ern and RQ then behave RBF-like and induce equivalent spatial priors.
-In Case~I, where sampling is highly anisotropic and under-constrained, Mat\'ern ($\nu=1.5$) and RQ (finite $\alpha$) outperform RBF (Fig.~\ref{fig:MI_CaseI}) by accommodating rougher and multi-scale variations, mitigating RBF over-smoothing and yielding more accurate extrapolation and higher MI.
+Cases~I and~III use the same number of observations but different sampling geometries.
+Case~III consistently achieves higher SE than Case~I, highlighting the role of spatial coverage: diagonal sampling provides joint transmit–receive supervision, whereas column sampling excites only a single transmit dimension.
+However, in both cases the available supervision remains insufficient to identify the full joint channel structure required for spatial multiplexing, leading to poor stream separability and residual multi-stream interference.

-Table~\ref{tab:pilot_MI_GPR} summarizes pilot cost and relative MI at $0\, \mathrm{dB}$.
-Case~II retains over 92\% of the true MI with half the pilots, outperforming LS/MMSE, which require full-array training.
-Case~I achieves the largest nominal pilot saving $\approx97\%$ but its sparse, ill-conditioned sampling severely limits MI.
-Case~III provides a balanced baseline in terms of MI fidelity but, with all transmit antennas activated, offers no pilot reduction.}
+For all the three cases, the RBF, Mat\'ern, and RQ kernels produce very similar SE curves against the SNR, indicating robustness to the kernel choice under the considered sampling geometries.
+After hyperparameter optimization, the learned lengthscales become large relative to the array aperture, so the induced covariance structures are nearly indistinguishable and impose similar spatial priors.
+Consequently, the SE trends observed with the Mat\'ern kernel in Fig.~\ref{fig:MI} are consistent with those reported for the RQ kernel in Table~\ref{tab:pilot_MI_GPR}.